How the Light Gets In

 And as I sat down with my journal on my meditation cushion — a tiny speck in the scale of the universe — I could feel the dropped-in softening.

-When we feel fear, our minds narrow.
-We hone in on the thing that feels most threatening.
-This is how the brain protects us.
 But eventually, if we are safe in the moment and allow the feelings to move through, the nervous system recalibrates.
 The whole brain comes back into integration, and perspective returns.

 At one point I heard myself ask quietly,